JeremyWildsmith/x86devirt/README.md

 - nasm assembler is used to assemble the x86 output from the x86virt-disassembler utility

 # Documentation / Feedback

-Please e-mail any feedback or questions to jeremywildsmith (th!s i$ an at symb0l) Y(eah)(w)hoo d0t ca

-The project has been written up with a details explanation on how it works at the following URL: http://jeremywildsmith.com/?blog%2Fx86devirt

 # License
 This project and all of its' source files are licensed under the MIT license.
 NASM is licensed under a seperate license, mentioned under NASM-LICENSE in the distribution.